microsoft/vscode-docs/docs/remote/containers.md

 1. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view, if not already installed.

 > **Note:** Using the Docker extension from a VS Code window opened on a container has some limitations.
 Most containers do not have the Docker command line installed.
-Therefore commands invoked from the Docker extenson that rely on the Docker command line, e.g., `Docker: Show Logs` fail.
-If you need to execute some of these commands then open a new local window and use the Docker extension from this VS Code window.
+Therefore commands invoked from the Docker extension that rely on the Docker command line, for example **Docker: Show Logs**, fail.
+If you need to execute these commands, open a new local window and use the Docker extension from this VS Code window.

 2. You can then go to the Docker view and expand the **Containers** node to see what containers are running.
 Right click and select **Stop Container** to shut one down.